hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/07_git_github.md

 we'll explore the pros and cons of this in the final section of this lesson.

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub,
-then click on the icon in the top right corner to create a new repository called `planets`:
+Go to [Github](http://github.com), and create an account if you don't have one or log in to GitHub.
+Once you have logged in with your (new) credentials, click on the icon in the top right corner to create a new repository called `planets`:

 ![Creating a Repository on GitHub (Step 1)](../img/github-create-repo-01.png)